Aviral2029/First-repository-on-git-hub/README.md

 # First-repository-on-git-hub
 This is my first repository on git hub
 <br>
-Author - My nane is Aviral sharma
+Author - My name is Aviral sharma